mockoon/mockoon.com/content/docs/latest/admin-api/environment-configuration-update.md

 ---

+## Full update of the environment configuration

-This endpoint allows you to **partially update** the environment definition, such as updating the responses or adding headers without restarting the mock server or the application.
+This endpoint allows you to **fully update** the environment definition without restarting the mock server or the application.
+The payload must include the complete environment configuration.
+No merging with the existing configuration will be performed.

 > ⚠️ **Note:** some server configuration options cannot be updated during runtime (see below).

-## Update the environment configuration

 To update the environment configuration, call the `/mockoon-admin/environment` endpoint with the following parameters: